 a.
-The Generating Facility contributes to overloads under the following outages of the
+The Generating Facility contributes to overloads under the following outages of c.
+Due to the location of the proposed project, it would pay a cost allocation for the CRAS monitoring of the loss of the it contributes to the overloads, but the project would not participate in the CRAS.

-- b.
-Due to the location of the proposed project, it would pay a cost allocation for the CRAS monitoring of the loss of the Etiwanda-Rancho Vista No.1 or No.2 220 kV T/L because it contributes to the overloads, but the project would not participate in the CRAS. - There is only one main CRAS analytic, in which the West of Colorado River CRAS Inland/Devers Extension will be merged with the West of Colorado River CRAS expansion to create one main scheme under the main centralized RAS analytic, this is reflected in the scope and costs provided in the Attachment 1 and Attachment 2 documents of this report for the Generating Facility. - Any modifications to this CRAS/RAS will need to be presented to the Reliability Coordinator (RC) West for approval.
+- There is only one main CRAS analytic, in which the West of Colorado River CRAS Inland/Devers Extension will be merged with the West of Colorado River CRAS expansion to create one main scheme under the main centralized RAS analytic, this is reflected in the scope and costs provided in the Attachment 1 and Attachment 2 documents of this report for the Generating Facility. - Any modifications to this CRAS/RAS will need to be presented to the Reliability Coordinator (RC) West for approval.
 The RC West is anticipated to meet up to three (3) times a calendar year to review new and modifications to RAS systems.
 It should be noted that engineering and design for any modification to this RAS on both SCE and generator facilities must be finalized prior to presenting to the RC WEST for approval. - In addition to presenting modifications of the CRAS to the RC West, review, and approval from the Western Electric Reliability Coordinator ("WECC") may also be required.
 Scheduled meetings that require both the RC West and WECC will be scheduled accordingly with all responsible parties during one of the three (3) yearly calendar meetings.